reportportal/agent-js-webdriverio/README.md

 # @reportportal/agent-js-webdriverio

-Agent for integration Webdriver.io with ReportPortal.
+Agent to integrate Webdriver.io with ReportPortal.
 * More about [WebDriverIO](https://webdriver.io/)
 * More about [ReportPortal](http://reportportal.io/)